Seattle / Franke Luke / Audubon

 This is a HUGE problem, but it is also one with a relatively simple solution.
 If you are a cat guardian, the most important thing you can do for birds and wildlife, and for the health of your kitty, is to keep the cat inside.
 For those looking to balance safety with access to the outdoors, leash training your cat is a noble pursuit, as is the construction of an outdoor enclosure or “catio” for your feline friend.
 Indoor cats are conservationists!

-14, according to Orkin Pest Control’s latest analysis.
+Seattle is the 14th rattiest city in the U.S., according to Orkin Pest Control’s latest analysis.
 This comports with my personal experience.
 I live in Capitol Hill, and whenever I take a moonlit stroll through Cal Anderson Park, I am escorted by a troop of rodents.
-I like animals, but sometimes I’d prefer to walk alone. th rattiest city in the U.S.
+I like animals, but sometimes I’d prefer to walk alone.